w3c/web-locks/README.md

 scheme.
 For example, to mimic [IndexedDB](https://w3c.github.io/IndexedDB/#transaction-construct)'s transaction locking over named stores within a named database, an origin might use `encodeURIComponent(db_name) + '/' + encodeURIComponent(store_name)`.

+Names starting with `-` are reserved; requesting these will throw.

 #### Modes and Scheduling